 The Financial Statements have been prepared to comply in all material aspects with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015, as amended.

-The Financial statements provide comparative information in respect of the previous year.
-The significant accounting policies used in preparing financial statements are set out in Note 3 of the Notes to Financial Statements and are applied consistently to all the periods presented.
+The significant accounting policies used in preparing financial statements are set out in Note 3 of the Notes to Financial Statements.